Legislation introduced to create retirement system

 System marks 100 years of service

-The system marks a century of providing retirement benefits and services to Ohio’s current and retired educators and focuses on a continued partnership with members in helping them to build retirement security.
-One of the largest public pension funds in the country, the system serves nearly 494,000 active, inactive and retired Ohio public educators.
+The system marked a century of providing retirement benefits and services to Ohio’s current and retired educators and focuses on a continued partnership with members in helping them to build retirement security.
+One of the largest public pension funds in the country, the system serves more than half a million active, inactive and retired Ohio public educators.